 Built by Joseph Tinkham Wood in 1804-05.
 The architect is said to have been Nicholas Codd, who designed the Cavanaugh House in Newcastle, the Spite House in Rockport and possibly the Nickels - Sortwell house in Wiscasset.
 Captain Moses Carleton bought the house for a hundred puncheons of rum.
 Carleton lived there until he died in his 90’s.
 He was a poor man but known for his taking in needy children to live with his own family.
 The house was restored to its original design by Logan Luke, former resident of Wiscasset.

-13. Pink House (no longer pink), or Damon House - Federal and Washington Streets
+13. Pink House (no longer pink), or Damon House - 88 Federal

 Built by William Stacey in 1805, this is one of five federal houses built by him and still standing.
 Joshua Damon was a craftsman of note at the time and some of his furniture is now in museums.
 His descendents left the house to Harvard University to be used as a house for artists in all fields.
 That will was later broken.

 14. Pumpkin House - Fore and Fort Hill Streets